Hands-On Field Study

-You spend most of your time outside at the research site, whether on the water, in forests, across open landscapes or along remote coastlines.
-These wild, remote environments are often off-limits to the general public.
+You'll spend most of your time outside at the research site, whether on the water, in forests, on open landscapes or along remote coastlines.
+These wild environments are often off-limits to the general public.

 Adapt to Conditions

-Each day follows the needs of the research, with adjustments for weather, wildlife activity and field conditions.
+Each day's agenda follows the research project's needs, with adjustments made for weather, wildlife activity and field conditions.

 Work alongside scientists who explain the purpose behind each task and connect your daily efforts to the larger research goals.